Protests against SOPA and PIPA: Protests of November 16, 2011 ("American Censorship Day")

 On November 16, 2011, SOPA was discussed by the U.S. House Committee on the Judiciary.
-Tumblr, Mozilla, Techdirt, and the Center for Democracy and Technology were among many Internet companies who protested by participating in 'American Censorship Day', by displaying black banners over their site logos with the words "STOP CENSORSHIP."
+Tumblr, Mozilla, Techdirt, and the Center for Democracy and Technology were among many Internet companies who protested by participating in "American Censorship Day", by displaying black banners over their site logos with the words "Stop Censorship" in all caps.

 December 2011 boycott of GoDaddy

 On December 22, 2011, users at Reddit proposed a boycott and a public day for switching away from then–SOPA supporter GoDaddy, the largest ICANN-accredited registrar in the world, known as Move Your Domain Day.
 The date was later set as December 29, 2011.

-Popular websites that moved domains included Imgur, the Wikimedia Foundation, and Cheezburger—which stated it would remove over 1,000 domains from GoDaddy if they continued their support of SOPA.
+Popular websites that moved domains included Imgur, the Wikimedia Foundation, and I Can Has Cheezburger?—which stated it would remove over 1,000 domains from GoDaddy if they continued their support of SOPA.

-On December 23, 2011, GoDaddy withdrew its support for SOPA, releasing a statement saying "GoDaddy will support it when and if the Internet community supports it."
-CEO Warren Adelman stated when asked, that he couldn't commit to changing GoDaddy's position on the record in Congress, but said "I'll take that back to our legislative guys, but I agree that's an important step," when pressed, he said "We're going to step back and let others take leadership roles."
-Further outrage was due to the fact that many Internet sites would be subject to shutdowns under SOPA, but GoDaddy is in a narrow class of exempted businesses that would have immunity, whereas many other domain operators would not.
+On December 23, 2011, GoDaddy withdrew its support for SOPA, releasing a statement saying "GoDaddy will support it when and if the Internet community supports it".
+CEO Warren Adelman stated when asked, that he couldn't commit to changing GoDaddy's position on the record in Congress, but said "I'll take that back to our legislative guys, but I agree that's an important step", when pressed, he said "We're going to step back and let others take leadership roles".
+Further outrage was due to the fact that many Internet sites would be subject to shutdowns under SOPA, but GoDaddy was in a narrow class of exempted businesses that would have immunity, whereas many other domain operators would not.

 On December 26, 2011, a Google bomb was started against GoDaddy to remove them from the No. 1 place on Google for the term "Domain Registration" in retaliation for supporting SOPA.
 This was then disseminated through Hacker News.
 Reddit users noted that by December 22, 2011, SOPA supporters were discovering the backlash that could arise from ignoring social media users.

 Reports up to December 29, 2011, described GoDaddy as "hemorrhaging" customers.
 On December 25, 2011, (Christmas Day) GoDaddy lost a net 16,191 domains as a result of the boycott.
 However, on December 29, 2011, itself, GoDaddy gained a net of 20,748 domains, twice as many as it lost that day, attributed by Techdirt to a number of causes, in particular customers having moved early, and an appeased customer response to their change of position over SOPA.